 Other Basic Supplies to Grow Cannabis:

-Thermal hygrometers should be left in the grow space throughout the duration of the grow.
+Thermal hygrometers should be left in the grow space throughout the increase.
 This ensures accurate readings no matter the time of day or light schedule.
-Another variable, just as important as temperature and relative humidity, that needs to be monitored, is the PH of the medium.
+Another variable, just as important as temperature and relative humidity that needs to be monitored is the PH of the medium.
 PH levels tell us how acidic something is.
-Cannabis has a certain PH range in which it thrives.
+Cannabis has a specific PH range in which it thrives.

-If these tips have helped you prepare how to grow cannabis, let us know and join the discussion in the community!
+If these tips have helped you prepare how to grow cannabis, let us know, and join the discussion in the community!